Lady Jewells suffered an Ischemic stroke Thursday, June 4, 2009 - at about 7:45 am.

 In the restroom, I lost my ability to think clearly.
 I couldn't remember why I was in there.
 While I was trying to remember, the migraine from hell hit - The left side of my head felt like it imploded.
 I cried out in pain and steadied myself against the vanity.
 A wave of nausea rolled through and I gagged.
 I felt dizzy and fell against the wall.

-A normal person would call 911.
-I couldn't think.
-My head hurt.
+A normal person would call for help or get to a phone to dial 911.
+But, I couldn't think.
+My head hurt really bad.
+I didn't want to wake my kids.
+It's a migraine.
+A really bad migraine.
+Opening my eyes hurt.
+Thinking hurt.
 In my mind, I had to get to the couch.
 I always lay on my couch when I have a migraine.
-The couch cushions are very supportive for my neck.
+The couch cushions are soft, but supportive.
 So, that's where I wanted to go.
 I kept thinking - if I can just get to the couch, I can lie down and sleep.
 I have migraines all the time, but this one was very different.
 The pain in my head was blinding.
 I didn't want to scare my children - so I didn't call out for help.